mdjahidhasan009/SQL/join_.md

 | Tech             | NULL            |

 ## Implicit Join
-Joins can also be performed by having several tables in the `FROM` clause, separated with commas , and defining the relationship between them in the `WHERE` clause.
+Joins can also be performed by having several tables in the `FROM` clause, separated with commas, and defining the relationship between them in the `WHERE` clause.
 This technique is called an Implicit Join (since it doesn't actually contain a join clause).